 Willard "Mike" Overlock joined Goldman, Sachs & Co. in 1973 and was elected to the partnership in 1982.
 He headed the Mergers & Acquisitions Department from 1985 to 1996 and served as co-head of Investment Banking from 1990 to 1996.
 He served on the Management Committee and was a member of the International Executive Committee from 1990 to 1995.
 He became a Limited Partner in 1996 and a Senior Director in 1999.
 He is a member of the Board of Directors of Becton, Dickinson & Co. and Evercore Partners, Inc. He is a Special Partner at Cue Ball Capital in Boston.
 He also serves as a trustee of The Rockefeller University and is a member of the Chapel Hill Investment Fund Board and its Executive Committee, which serves the University of North Carolina at Chapel Hill.
 Overlock received a BA in economics from the University of North Carolina in 1968 and an MBA from Columbia Business School in 1973.
 He served in the US Army as a first lieutenant in Vietnam from 1970 to 1971.
 He and his spouse, Trina, have three children.
 Overlock has been a member of the Board of Directors of the Lasker Foundation since 2010, and became Chair of its Board in 2014.

 Claire Pomeroy is President of the Albert and Mary Lasker Foundation.
 She serves as chief executive officer of the Foundation and is responsible for advancing the Foundation's mission to "improve health by accelerating support for medical research through recognition of research excellence, public education and advocacy.”
 An expert in infectious diseases, Pomeroy is a long-time advocate for patients, especially those with HIV/AIDS, and public health.
 She passionately supports ongoing investment in the full range of research.
 She has a special interest in health care policy, with a focus on the importance of the social determinants of health.
 She has published more than 100 articles and book chapters and edited three books.
-Pomeroy serves on the Board of Trustees for the Morehouse School of Medicine and the Board of Directors for the Sierra Health Foundation; the Foundation for Biomedical Research; iBiology, Inc.; and New York Academy of Medicine.
+Pomeroy serves on the Board of Trustees for Morehouse School of Medicine and New York Blood Center, Inc. She serves on the Board of Directors for the Sierra Health Foundation; the Foundation for Biomedical Research; iBiology, Inc.; and New York Academy of Medicine.
 She is also a member of the Board of Directors for Expanesthetics, Inc. and for Becton Dickinson & Company.
 She was inducted into the National Academy of Medicine in 2011.
 Pomeroy received BS and MD degrees from the University of Michigan and completed her residency and fellowship training in internal medicine and infectious diseases at the University of Minnesota.
 She earned an MBA from the University of Kentucky.
 She has held faculty positions at the University of Minnesota, University of Kentucky and University of California (UC) Davis; she is currently professor emerita at UC Davis.
 Pomeroy was Chief of Infectious Diseases and Associate Dean for Research and Informatics at the University of Kentucky.
 She joined UC Davis in 2003 as Executive Associate Dean and in 2005 was appointed Vice Chancellor and Dean of the School of Medicine.
 She became President of the Lasker Foundation in June 2013.

 Barbara Barrett is Chair of the Aerospace Corporation, and a member of the governing Boards of California Institute of Technology, RAND Corporation, Smithsonian Institution, Sally Ride Science and Horatio Alger Association.
 Previously, Barrett was US Ambassador to Finland, Interim President of Thunderbird School of Global Management, Senior Advisor to the US Mission to the UN, a Fellow teaching leadership at Harvard University, CEO of the American Management Association, Founding Chair of Valley Bank of Arizona, Deputy Administrator of the Federal Aviation Administration and Vice Chair of the US Civil Aeronautics Board.
 An instructor and frequent speaker on corporate governance topics, she also served on the boards of Mayo Clinic, Good Samaritan Health (now Banner), Arizona Disease Control Research Commission, Palms Clinic and Hospital Corporation, medical imaging technology producer Ultrasight, National Association of Corporate Directors, Hershey, Exponent, Raytheon and Space Foundation.
 She was a partner in a Phoenix law firm and an executive of two global Fortune 500 companies.
 She and her husband, Craig, own Triple Creek Guest Ranch in Montana.
 An instrument-rated pilot, she was reportedly the first civilian woman to land in an F/A-18 on an aircraft carrier and trained at the Gagarin Cosmonaut Training Center in Russia, culminating in certification as an astronaut.
 Barrett has been a member of the Board of Directors of the Lasker Foundation since 2012.